Women's Trade Union League (UK): History

 In 1875, Paterson and Edith Simcox became the first women delegates to the Trades Union Congress.
 At this and subsequent conferences, WPPL representatives promoted women's rights, arguing against barriers to women's employment.
 Elsewhere, the league opposed Thomas Burt and Henry Broadhurst's efforts to stop women from working at coal mines, aligning with the Personal Rights Association and the Liberty and Property Defence League in order to do so.
 From 1876, the union published a monthly journal, the Women's Union Journal.
 However, this consumed nearly half its funds, and it struggled to survive.
 In 1879, it faced a £90 debt, but most was covered by a collection organised by Stopford Brooke from his congregation.

 Paterson died in 1886, and the league was thereafter led by Emilia Dilke, who also contributed about £100 a year from her personal funds.
 The league came to focus on promoting legislation to improve the rights of working women, and on persuading all-male trade unions to begin admitting women.
+In 1895, member Amy Hurlston gave evidence to the Royal Commission on the Aged Poor.

 Mona Wilson became general secretary in 1899, and was succeeded in 1903 by Mary Macarthur.
 Macarthur's leadership rejuvenated the league, and by 1905 its membership had risen to 70,000, including 16,000 men.
 Macarthur founded the Union of Jute, Flax and Kindred Textile Operatives in 1906, to improve the position of women workers in the city, and the difficulties of supporting the union led her to found the National Federation of Women Workers (NFWW), with a constitution stating that three members of the league would serve on the federation's executive.
 The federation took on much of the direct organising work previously covered by the league.

 The league took an interest in working conditions for children.
 It formed a committee to look at the role of wage earning children and to advise on reform.
 Members included feminist Jane Brownlow, socialist Margaret Macdonald and Ruth Homan.

 In 1915, the league launched a campaign to get women undertaking war work, particularly in munitions factories, to join trade unions.
 The following year, it worked with the NFWW, Women's Co-operative Guild, Women's Labour League and the Railway Women's Guild to establish the Standing Joint Committee of Industrial Women's Organisations, to advocate for the representation of working women on government bodies.